fab13n/metalua/src/tilo/readme.md

 ----------

-The type system treats hashtables as records, with keys taken from the set of Lua primitives, which is enumerable and enjoys a straightforward definition of equality.
+The type system treats hashtables as records, with keys taken from the set of Lua primitives (this set has nice properties, most notably being enumerable and enjoying a straightforward definition of equality).
 An additional "generic hashtable" type can be added without great difficulty: from a type system point of view, it behaves similarly to a function with one parameter and one result.
 It will probably be written `[E=>E]` (no need to put a slot annotation on the values type: the type system won't be able to keep track of constants, let alone the types of `currently` slots).

 A notable type is `[number=>E]`, i.e. the lists of `E`.
 It's probably worthy of some syntax sugar.